Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 A white windmill with a sail on the Island of Kos, Greece

-Kos also has quite a bit of history to it.
-It has a historic Old Town that’s not as crowded as Old Town Rhodes.
+Kos also has a rich history.
+It has a historic Old Town that’s not as crowded as Rhodes’.

 Kos doesn’t have quite the impressive cliffside rocky beaches like Rhodes, but it definitely has its share of beautiful and sandy beaches.
 Kos is known for being a lot more relaxed and peaceful than Rhodes.